UPDATED FOR 2023

 Whether it be a post-apocalyptic event, survival situation or just a regular day; a neck knife could be the most important item you carry.
 They double as a workhorse tool and can be used for self-defense if needed.
 However, a knife is only useful to you in a self-defense situation if you can get your hands on it quickly!
 That’s one thing I love about neck knives; you can reach and grab them quickly, without having to worry about reaching into your pocket.

-Neck knives are not a new trend, nor is it something that is going away anytime soon.
+Necklace knives or neck knives are not a new trend, nor is it something that is going away anytime soon.
 Blades have always been important to human survival, and thus, have been carried around the neck since the beginning.
 And for good reason, it’s much easier to grab something around your neck and lash out, rather than dig in your pocket and unlock a folding knife.
 Necklace knives are ready for action when you need them and make great hunting knives.

 Growing up in a rural area, I’ve had the pleasure of using blades on a daily basis.
 From cutting strings from bales of hay, to witling sharp points into spears while sitting in front of a warm campfire; I’ve carried one clipped onto my pocket for as long as I can remember.